MustaphaBotte/Diriving-License-Management-System/README.md

 ## Acknowledgements
 Special thanks to the Programming Advices platform for the original course content and guidance.

-This README is intended to provide a clear, concise, and professional overview of the DVLD project to assist developers, users, and contributors.
+This README is intended to provide a clear, concise, and professional overview of the DLMS project to assist developers, users, and contributors.